reuterk/pocli/README.md

 the password used for other services at the same site.

-The environment variable OC\_PASSWORD may be set to a valid password, for security reasons using the `pocpasswd` bash function from `pocpasswd.sh` in order to prevent the plain text password from showing up in the shell history.
+The environment variable OC\_PASSWORD may be set to a valid password, for security reasons using the `ocpasswd` bash function from `ocpasswd.sh` in order to prevent the plain text password from showing up in the shell history.
-Execute the commands `source pocpasswd.bash`  followed by `pocpasswd`.
+Execute the commands `source ocpasswd.bash`  followed by `ocpasswd`.
 Support for other shells may follow later.
 When using OC\_PASSWORD, unset it or close the shell as soon as possible after the file transfer operations have been done.

-In case the environment variable OC\_PASSWORD is not set the `poc` command asks for the password at every invocation.
+In case the environment variable OC\_PASSWORD is not set the `oc` command asks for the password at every invocation.